-Avoid the Introduction of and Reduce the Spread of Invasive Plant and Animal Species.
-State lands are to be managed to avoid or reduce the spread of non-native invasive animals and plants.
+Avoid the Introduction of and Reduce the Spread of Invasive Plants, Exotic Animals and Diseases.
+State lands are to be managed to avoid or reduce the spread of non-native invasive animals and plants as well as exotic diseases that can be detrimental of wildlife populations.
 This management shall be consistent with the applicable requirements of 11 AAC 34.